crazed/netconf_proxy/README.md

 The HTTP connection will stream lines of JSON data after each NETCONF connection sends data back to the proxy server.

+**V2 API with templating support**

+Essentially this is a natural progression on the original mentality.
+This allows you to pass a list of nodes to run something against, and provide a list of facts that can be used to templatize your request.
+For example:

+        curl localhost:8080/v2/netconf -d'
+          {"username":"admin",
+           "password":"SUPER SECRET PASSWORD",
+           "port":22,
+           "request": "<get-interface-information><interface-name>{{.Facts.upstream_port}}</interface-name></get-interface-information>",
+           "nodes":[
+             { "hostname": "10.10.1.1", "facts": { "upstream_port": "ae0" } },
+             { "hostname": "10.10.1.2", "facts": { "upstream_port": "ae1" } }
+           ]}'

+In this case, we will change the rpc request per node based on the upstream_port fact.

 **Python Client**

 In an attempt to bring some metadata to NETCONF servers, there is a sample python client called [python-netcommander](http://github.com/crazed/python-netcommander).
 It should be simple to plug your own data source in to populate username, password, hosts, etc which can be piped into `netconf_proxy`.